jlstiles/TECDFsim/README.md

-simulations for blipCDF tmle estimators
+simulations for TECDF tmle estimators